-- 1. Ethernet cable - 2.
-Mesh Wi-Fi (if the charging station is part of a connection group) - 3.
-Local Wi-Fi (requires manual setting) - 4.
-Modem (Only applicable for Entity Compact).
+1. Ethernet cable

+2. Mesh Wi-Fi (if the charging station is part of a connection group)

+- 3. Local Wi-Fi (requires manual setting) - 4.
+Modem

 The internet should connect automatically.
 If it does not, or if a local Wi-Fi is used, then a local connection between the device (mobile with app) and the charging station will be established.
 Once this connection is established, internet connectivity can be managed manually.